SRestLabUB/SemCRS/README.md

 [**`demo.mp4`**](demo.mp4) **is a narrated walkthrough of the whole artifact** - the fastest way to see what SemCRS does without installing anything.
-Starting from a clean checkout, it covers the setup, then follows one live GPT-5 run of the full pipeline on the Mock CP: seed-input generation, reachability analysis, vulnerability detection (which flags two candidate functions), PoV generation, validation under AddressSanitizer, and patch generation with the post-patch PoV re-run and functional tests.
+Starting from a clean checkout, it covers the setup, then follows one live GPT-5 (2025-08-07 version) run of the full pipeline on the Mock CP (i.e., Challenge Project): seed-input generation, reachability analysis, vulnerability detection (which flags two candidate functions), PoV generation, validation under AddressSanitizer, and patch generation with the post-patch PoV re-run and functional tests.
 The run ends with a